ricardoskewes/flashcards/README.md

 # After unzipping the project files in the folder and opening a server
 1. Download a PDF file of math notes.
-(A folder of math notes is available in the project files for testing, but any reasonable well-written set of math notes from the internet containing the key words should work)
+(Down, we provide links to open notes we found on the internet, but any reasonable well-written set of math notes from the internet containing the key words should work)
 2. Upload your PDF file by dragging into it the box or selecting it.
 3. Click the download button once it appears.
 If the button does not appear, there was an error reading the file (check console log)
 4. Select where you would like the file to be downloaded.